 Complete and submit the official admissions application.
-Any fraudulent response in the application form will result in automatic disqualification, acceptance will be revoked, and dismissal from the Program.
+Any fraudulent response in the application form will result in automatic disqualification, revoked acceptance, and dismissal from the Program.

-Along with the application, present a copy of the applicant's high school diploma/transcript, or have the applicant's high school send a copy of their diploma or official transcript directly to Eastern International College.
+- 2. High School Diploma or GED: Along with the application, present a copy of the applicant's high school diploma/transcript, or have the applicant's high school send a copy of their diploma or official transcript directly to Eastern International College.
 Recipients of a State Equivalency Diploma (GED) must submit a copy of the transcript of their test results with the application.
-Applicants whose secondary education was in a country outside the United States must obtain written official evaluation of transcripts showing equivalency from their native country, using an approved evaluating company, such as World Education Services (WES) or Educational Credential Evaluators (ECE).
-Official electronic transcripts (e-transcripts) are accepted.

-3. Entrance Examination-Health Education Systems Incorporated A2 (HESI-A2)
+Applicants whose secondary education was in a country outside the United States must obtain a written official evaluation of transcripts showing equivalency from their native country using an approved evaluating company, such as World Education Services (WES) or Educational Credential Evaluators (ECE).
+Official electronic transcripts (e-transcripts) are accepted. - 3.
+Entrance Examination-Health Education Systems Incorporated A2 (HESI-A2)